sjbrown/1kfa/mod_guide_player.md

 This is a game where characters start off as scrappy adventurers.
 If a player is telling you their character is a fire demon, a ten-year-old shoe-shine boy, or a computer hacker, a conversation is needed to establish how that character can fit into the rules.

-## Initiation to Mystery
+## Initiation to Dark Gardens

 The GM reads aloud:

 > Since this is a game about taking risks, I'm going to give you an opportunity to get some bonuses when you get risky.\
-> We're going to create what are called **Initiations to Mystery**.
+> We're going to create what are called **Initiations to Dark Gardens**.
 >
-> An Initiation to Mystery is a thematic goal your character might try to achieve during the story.\
+> An Initiation to Dark Gardens is a thematic goal your character might try to achieve during the story.\
 > You'll write it in the designated spot on your character sheet, and place an **XP token** and a **✔ token** there as well.
 >
 > When your character *takes a big risk* to pursue this goal, you’ll earn XP, and the ✔ token will advance a scene’s progress bar.\
 > (We’ll explain how those effects work later.)
 >
-> To choose your Initiation to Mystery, the player on your left will read you two options from a list.
-You’ll pick one, and that becomes your character’s personal Initiation to Mystery.
+> To choose your Initiation to Dark Gardens, the player on your left will read you two options from a list.
+You’ll pick one, and that becomes your character’s personal Initiation to Dark Gardens.
 You then read propose 2 different options to the player on your right and everyone will take their turn like that.

-Here are the available Initiations to Mystery:
+Here are the available Initiations to Dark Gardens:

 - Expose an embarrassment
 - Locate a prize